Neod0Matrix/PixivCrawlerIII/README.md

     2019/07/17
     I am sorry to inform you that the announcement on June 30th stated that the Pixiv website has adopted a new anti-crawl mechanism to counter this project.
     THIS INFORMATION IS FAKE.
     The Pixiv website should be purely internal maintenance.
     After today's test, THE PROJECT STILL WORKING FINE.

 # PLATFORM

     Linux x86_64 and Windows NT(tested in Ubuntu 16.04 x64 and Windows 10 x64 1803)
-    Python: 3.x(not support 2.x) suggest 3.6+
+    Python: 3.x(not support 2.x) suggest 3.5+(3.6 and 3.7 tested over)

 # REQUIREMENTS